 This can take awhile.
 While you’re waiting for the steam test to do it’s thing, keep scrolling down.

-You’ll see a list of interesting articles that will help expand your knowledge of everything the Instant Pot can do.
+You’ll see a list of interesting articles that will help expand your knowledge of everything the Instant Pot can do, including Instant Pot accessories you should know about.

 There are quite a few people who say the steam test isn’t necessary… to just go ahead and cook.
 However, I feel like the steam test helps break in your Instant Pot and work out any kinks and factory dust.
 Plus, it’s hard to go wrong boiling water. 😉